An intrapreneurial mindset to train individuals for the future of work

 By combining my passion for sports and my degree in economics, I found myself pursuing a career in learning and development with adidas on their retail training team.
 I transferred to the east coast of the US after just three years with the three stripes and led the retail training efforts for North America.
 Switching coast brought me to adidas’ US headquarters in Portland, Oregon where I headed up the newly formed talent program design and facilitation team for North America.
 After a 5 year stint in the US, my wife and I decided to return to Europe and called Berlin home.

 I believe that the dramatic changes to the way we work and our economic reality that we’ve experienced in the last 1.5 years, were long in the making, and the pandemic mostly served to accelerate these changes.
 Industries are changing, workforces are shifting, technology is evolving faster than ever before, and new problems require new solutions.
-Covid-19 has raised the urgency for many of these pre-existing faults with our society and economy.
+Covid-19 raised the urgency for many of these pre-existing faults with our society and economy.

 The skills of tomorrow